-Jetlag Blend (10 drops each cedarwood and Lavender with 10ml Grapeseed oil)
+Jetlag Blend is 10 drops each cedarwood and Lavender with 10ml Grapeseed oil.

-What does it do for me: I suffer chronic jetlag.
-Whenever I felt the ‘haze’ whilst I was over there, I rolled this onto my wrists, neck and temple – really did seem to ease the hazey tiredness for me.
-I now sometimes throw it onto my wrists and temples when I am tired and about to walk out the door – seems to work a bit.
+What does it do for me?
+I suffer chronic jetlag.
+Whenever I felt the ‘haze’ whilst I was over there, I rolled this onto my wrists, neck and temple.
+It really did seem to ease the hazey tiredness for me.
+I now sometimes throw it onto my wrists and temples when I am tired and about to walk out the door.
+It seems to work a bit.

-Feet Blend (10 drops each Panaway, Peppermint and Valor with 10ml Grapeseed oil)
+Feet Blend is 10 drops each Panaway, Peppermint and Valor with 10ml Grapeseed oil.

-Stress Blend (5 drops each of Lavender, Stressaway and Frankincense with 10ml Grapeseed oil)
+Stress Blend is 5 drops each of Lavender, Stressaway and Frankincense with 10ml Grapeseed oil.

-What I use it for: When out little one gets stressed or a little anxious (not anxiety – just anxious)
+What I use it for?
+When our little one gets stressed or a little anxious (not anxiety, just anxious).

-What does it do for me: I did this out of necessity for my hangover mansperiment and rub in onto my wrists, temple and stomach.
-I admit I thought it was a once off success when I used it as anything that day was better than nothing but I have used it since and it really does seem to take the edge off – If only it would stop the next day beer breath that my wife loves so much!
+What does it do for me?
+I did this out of necessity for my hangover mansperiment and rub in onto my wrists, temple and stomach.
+I admit I thought it was a once off success when I used it as anything that day was better than nothing.
+But I admit I have used it since and it really does seem to take the edge off.
+If only it would stop the next day beer breath that my wife loves so much!

 What hasn’t worked?